dekoza/mtgpl/M14_Rulebook.rst

         white and a blue mana symbol, and a card with oh1 in its mana cost is both white and blue.

+    Ability gl
+        Any text on a permanent (except reminder text and flavor text) tells you the permanent's abilities.
+There are three kinds of abilities a permanent can have: activated abilities, static abilities, and triggered abilities.
+Unless they say otherwise, abilities "work" only while the permanent they're on is on the battlefield.
+Once a triggered ability triggers or an activated ability is activated, it will resolve unless it's countered; it doesn't matter what happens to the source of the ability once the ability goes on the stack.
+See :ref:`Activated Abilities<sec-activated-abilities>` [on page 12].

+    Activate gl
+        You activate an activated ability by putting it on the stack.
+You activate an ability just as you cast a spell: announce it, choose its targets, and pay its activation cost.
+See :ref:`Activated Abilities<sec-activated-abilities>` [on page 12].

     \*/\*
         Instead of numbers, some creatures have stars for their power and toughness.
 This means the creature's power and toughness are set